Caia-Tech/gaia/GAIA.md

-# gaia: A Fundamental Rethinking of Machine Intelligence
+# gaia: Exploring an Alternative Approach to Machine Intelligence

+*Note: This document describes experimental research and proof-of-concept implementations.
+Results and claims are from initial experiments and should be evaluated as exploratory work.*

-## Discovery Summary
+## Research Summary

-On July 25, 2025, we demonstrated that artificial intelligence doesn't require:
+On July 25, 2025, we began exploring whether artificial intelligence could be built without:
 - Neural networks
 - Gradient descent
 - Backpropagation